OneDrive/onedrive-api-docs/docs/rest-api/resources/pendingcontentupdate.md

 <!-- {
   "type": "#page.annotation",
-  "description": "The pendingBinaryUpdate resource indicates that an operation that may affect the binary content of the DriveItem is pending completion.", "keywords": "pendingoperation, operation, pendingbinaryupdate", "section": "documentation",
+  "description": "The pendingContentUpdate resource indicates that an operation that may affect the binary content of the DriveItem is pending completion.", "keywords": "pendingoperation, operation, pendingcontentupdate", "section": "documentation",
-  "tocPath": "Facets/PendingBinaryUpdate"
+  "tocPath": "Facets/PendingContentUpdate"
 } -->